MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-pfx-configure.md

       - **PFX Create Legacy Connector for Microsoft Intune**
       - **PFX Create Legacy Connector for Microsoft Intune**

-4. At this point, the SID information is sent to all new certificates, and to certificates being renewed.
+4. Changes begin applying to all new certificates, and to certificates being renewed.
 To verify that authentication works, we recommend testing all places where certificate-based authentication could be used, including:
    - Apps
    - Intune-integrated certification authorities
    - NAC solutions
    - Networking infrastructure

 To roll back changes, restore the original registry settings.
 Then create a new PKCS certificate profile to reissue certificates without the SID attribute.
 If you use a Digicert CA, you must create a certificate template for users with an SID and another template for users without an SID.